 3.4.
 What Database/s Does DotActiv Deploy To My Server?

-It is usually one database but can be up to two.
+It is usually one database but it can be up to two.

 The primary database is named ‘DA’ and your company name — for example, DARetailerName.

 The ‘DA’ is in case the DotActiv database is on a shared server.
-The naming convention makes it easier for you to identify should there be other DotActiv databases on your server.
+The naming convention makes it easier for you to identify the DotActv database should there be other DotActiv databases on your server.

 If you use StoreComs, you may also have this database on your server.